Newbiggin, Dacre: Newbiggin Jury

 The Newbiggin Jury is a relic of the old manorial system.
-Usually of twelve men, it was responsible for upholding law and order, administering the Poor Law of the Barony of Greystoke; and maintaining the common lands remaining after the Enclosure Act of 1775.
+Usually of twelve men, it was responsible for upholding law and order, administering the Poor Law of the Barony of Greystoke; and maintaining the common lands remaining after the inclosure act of 1775.
 These included public quarries, lanes and byways, village greens, lime kilns, common land and watering places.
 They were responsible for the employment and paying the wages of a rabbit and mole catcher, a quarryman and a carter.
 They also raised money to build the school and the adjoining schoolteacher's house.

 The Newbiggin Jury Records exist as far back as 1799.
 Among the entries are a resolution to sack the mole catcher for failing in his duty, the appointment of his replacement, and an account of the annual dinner held at Greystoke Castle for Jurymen.

 The Newbiggin Jury (and the neighbouring Stainton Jury) were active until the early 1980s.
 A challenge that they were not a legal entity was successful, and their duties and responsibilities were passed to Dacre Parish Council.
 As a committee of the council they still hold an annual meeting at which tenancies of the Jury Land are auctioned.